Examples of PPS tools

 In 2011, ESAC was integrated into the work of the European Centre for Disease Prevention and Control (ECDC).
 The initial standard dataset used by ESAC was adapted and used for a combined PPS on healthcare associated infection and antimicrobial use in 2011 and 2016.

-The protocol for the 2016 survey is available here or you can view the PDF in downloads.
+The net reporting protocol for the 2019 survey is available here or you can view the PDF in downloads.
 The ECDC document “ECDC Point Prevalence Survey of healthcare-associated infections and antimicrobial use in European acute care hospitals, 2011-2012” which explains the objectives of the PPS survey is also available in downloads.